kunalspathak/SVE_dotnet/docs/SME.md

 ### Restricting VL-dependent objects transfer between streaming states

-If we chose option# 1 of using method attributes like `"SME_STREAMING"`, code generator should be able to validate if arguments or return results of such method is VL-dependent objects and if yes, it will add a code to `throw InvalidProgramException` at the start of the method.
+If we chose option# 1 of using method attributes like `[SME_Streaming]`, code generator should be able to validate if arguments or return results of such method is VL-dependent objects and if yes, it will add a code to `throw InvalidProgramException` at the start of the method.
 There can be several scenarios in which VL-dependent objects may cross boundary between streaming states.
 Simplest one is `static Vector<T>` variable `a` can be accessed in streaming method.
 If we prefer some other options, then we need to rethink on how to enforce such restriction.

 ### Runtime